Wire (band): 1999 to present

-Influence
+Musical style and influences

+Despite Wire being considered pioneers of post-punk, Newman has denied any association with punk.
+He has stated: "Wire really never were a punk band... we happened to be there at the same time.
+You could list the Ramones as one of our influences, but we were never interested in just doing that genre. (...)
+[T]here's basically two views of Wire: you either think we were not a punk band, or that we were the best punk band ever because we broke every single rule of punk."

+In addition to the Ramones, the band have also cited German krautrock and kosmische musik bands such as Neu!, Can and Kraftwerk.
+Other influences included Roxy Music, Brian Eno, the Velvet Underground, Captain Beefheart, Patti Smith, Television, Syd Barrett's Pink Floyd, Talking Heads, the Stooges, the New York Dolls, Jonathan Richman and Teenage Jesus and the Jerks.

+Legacy

 Wire's influence has outshone their comparatively modest record sales.
 In the 1980s and 1990s, Big Black, Minutemen, and Sonic Youth all expressed a fondness for the group.
-Minutemen bassist Mike Watt described their influence as key saying of Pink Flag "I don't know what we would have sounded like if we didn't hear it."
+Minutemen bassist Mike Watt described their influence as key, saying of Pink Flag: "I don't know what we would have sounded like if we didn't hear it."

 Wire were influential on American hardcore punk.
 Fans included Ian MacKaye of Minor Threat and Henry Rollins, formerly of Black Flag.
 Minor Threat covered "12XU" for the Flex Your Head compilation, as did Boss Hog on their I Dig You EP.
 Rollins, as Henrietta Collins & The Wife-Beating Childhaters, covered "Ex Lion Tamer" on the EP Drive by Shooting.
 Michael Azerrad reported, in the book Our Band Could Be Your Life, that at Minor Threat's second gig, each of the seven bands on the roster performed a version of a Wire song.
-Big Black covered Wire's "Heartbeat" twice, once as a studio version that was released as a single (also included on The Rich Man's Eight Track Tape compilation) and also as a live version, featuring Bruce Gilbert and Graham Lewis, included on the VHS version of the live album Pigpile.

-R.E.M. covered "Strange" on their album Document.
-Robert Smith has described how, after seeing the group live, Wire influenced The Cure's sound after their first album.
-The shoegaze band Lush covered "Outdoor Miner" in the 90s.
+Robert Pollard once declared Wire's 154 to be "the greatest album of all time", and has stated that "[t]here's always some Wire influence in my stuff."
+Numerous other bands and artists have cited Wire as an influence, including Soundgarden, Manic Street Preachers, Hüsker Dü, Quicksand, Mission of Burma, Mary Timony, and A Certain Ratio.